In this tutorial, you'll learn how to make a login form that uses conditional logic to validate the user's credentials.

 Add a new page to the project and open it on the canvas.

 Drag a Heading 1 widget onto the canvas and set its text to

 Select the Login Button and click Click or Tap → Open Link in the Interactions pane.
 Select Page 2 in the dropdown that appears, and click OK.

 Add a Condition That Validates the Text Fields

-Successful Loginand click Add Logic.
+Successful Loginand click New Condition.

 In the condition row that appears, select the Email Field text field in the second dropdown and enter